ggandor/lightspeed.nvim/README.md

 all about processing the input incrementally - analyzing the available information after _each_ keystroke, to assist the user and offer shortcuts:

+* **jump based on partial input:** if the character is unique in the search direction, you will automatically jump after the first input (these characters are highlighted beforehand, so this is never too surprising)
+* **shortcut-labels:** for some matches, it is possible to use the target label right after the first input, as if doing 1-character search
 * **ahead-of-time displayed target labels:** in any case, you will _see_ the label right after the first input, so once you need to type it, your brain will already have processed it
-* **shortcut-labels:** for some matches, it is possible to _use_ the target label right after the first input, as if doing 1-character search
-* **jump based on partial input:** if the character is unique in the search direction, you will automatically jump after the first input

-The first one is probably the biggest game-changer, eliminating the major problem of all other general-purpose motion plugins - the frustrating momentary pause between entering your search pattern and selecting the target.
+The last one is probably the biggest game-changer, eliminating the major problem of all other general-purpose motion plugins - the frustrating momentary pause between entering your search pattern and selecting the target.
 Once you try it, you will never look back.